JamesCWeber/BCG-X-Data-Science-Project-Part-3-Churn-Prediction/README.md

 * Data Visualization

 ## Data Sourcing
-This original data was provided to me by the BCG X Data Science microinternship hosted by Forage.
+This original data was provided to me by the BCG X Data Science micro-internship hosted by Forage.
 In part 2, feature engineering was conducted on the data.
 A copy of the altered data is included in this repository under the file name: data_for_predictions.csv.

 ## Data Attributes
 The data contains information about power consumption, sales channels, forecasted power consumption, and whether the client has churned or not.
 Each row contains data for 1 client.